TextField

 Overview

-You can manipulate most the textbox features using the page editor panel:
+You can manipulate most of the textbox features using the page editor panel:

 AttributeDescription